This is a follow-up to the previous post The Case For High Intensity Training Seems to be Getting Weaker.

 - I can’t prove this, but I suspect that recovery time is less for Volume workouts than going Heavy.
 So I could likely do 3 Volume workouts a week or 2 Heavy.
 If I was still 24, those numbers might be the same.
 And I’m guessing that I’ll benefit a bit more from the 3 Volume path.
 For now.

-Whenever these sort of topics come up and the articles are discussing sets and reps, I’m always feeling like I don’t belong in the conversation.
+Whenever these sorts of topics come up and the articles are discussing sets and reps, I’m always feeling like I don’t belong in the conversation.
 Or any of us that do slower lifts.

 A HIT rep is nothing like the reps that are used in these debates.
 We use lower weights, slower movements, and we don’t pause at the endpoints either.
 We purposely make our reps inefficient from a work standpoint to make them more efficient at keeping the load on the muscle.
 We try to keep under tension throughout the set.